 In the aftershock of the COVID-19 epidemic, we are experiencing large-scale disruption to the global supply chain.
 There are currently wide disparages in the availability of products.
 There are critical shortages of some raw materials and components—ranging from lumber and sheet metal to computer chips—which is also causing steeply inflating prices.
-Shipping and logistics businesses are dealing with a labor shortage that is making it difficult to get cargo transported.
+Shipping and logistics businesses are dealing with a labor shortage, making it difficult to transport cargo.
 While ports across the world are significantly backlogged with full containers.
 Supply chains of all types are in jeopardy, especially as the holiday season approaches.

 What Is a Supply Chain?

 Upstream supply chains provide products that enable business operations.
 Upstream connections include everything from materials and manufacturing supplies, to office supplies, software, and machinery.
 Yet, the supply chain does not stop with immediate suppliers.
 Each supplier may also have its own supply chains, creating multiple links in the chain before a product is delivered.

 At a high level, upstream supply chain risks include disruptions to the delivery of products and services, as well as cyber-attacks.
 Currently, we are experiencing disruptions caused by underlining changes in the economy.
 Last year, when people were locked down at home, there was a surge in consumer purchases—from furniture, to gym equipment, and electronics.
 This led to a wave of imports, particularly from China, which have clogged the shipping docks at the ports.
 It also caused a shortage of container ships and delays in ground transportation.
 Now, we’re actually seeing the biggest delays since people started measuring shipping delays.

 But these factors aren’t the only ones impacting supply continuity.
 At an increasing rate, supply chain compromises are enabling attackers to insert malware in critical systems and implicit trust zones (ITZs) that enable them to bypass all controls and infect systems that are essential to business continuity.